wp-plugins/gravity-buttons/readme.txt

 Gravity Buttons features that enable you to create buttons and convert visitors as easily and efficiently as possible:

-* One-Minute Install: Install and create your first bar in under 60 seconds
+* One-Minute Install: Install and create your first button in under 60 seconds
 * Beautiful Button Presets: Choose from professionally designed button presets, or create your own!
 * Visual Editor: Design your own buttons with an easy-to-use visual editor
 * In-Line Editing: Update button text in-line without having to open any menus
 * Awesome Icon Selection: Add over 500 distinctive icons to your calls to action
-* Mobile Friendly: Responsive from the ground up so your bars look great on your phone and browser
+* Mobile Friendly: Responsive from the ground up so your buttons look great on your phone and browser
 * Alignment Support: Left Align, Center, or Right Align your buttons with one click